 Registrar - A company in the business of registering domain names.
 An accredited registrar is permitted to update the domain name database (maintained by the Registry) directly.
 Other registrars work through partnerships with accredited registrars.

-Registry - The organization in charge of maintaining the master database of all domain names, including details of ownership, expiry dates etc.
+Registry - The organisation in charge of maintaining the master database of all domain names, including details of ownership, expiry dates etc.

 Registry Key - The password included in the confirmation message following a domain name registration.